AMS777/ams-bl/README.md

 ## Features

+- TDD.
+This project uses [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) as development methodology with unit tests.
 - JSON API.
-Responses follow JSON API specification: http://jsonapi.org/format/
+Responses follow JSON API v1.0 specification: http://jsonapi.org/format/
 I haven't found an existing package that fulfills the complete specification of JSON API, but the Tobscure JSON-API package is pretty clean and easy to use.